 Electrical Discharge Machining

-Electrical discharge machining (or EDM) is a simple manufacturing process in which electrical discharges are used to achieve a desired shape.
-EDM is also called many other names, like spark eroding, burning, spark machining, wire burning, wire erosion, and/or die sinking.
-In the EDM process, material is isolated from the work-piece by a sequence of quick repeating current discharges between two electrodes, divided by a dielectric liquid and prone to an electric voltage.
-Unless sufficient voltage is adjusted to help reach the ionization point, dielectric fluid will constitute an insulator when it converts to a conductor.
-Then the desired shape is formed by the spark discharge that corrodes the work-piece.
-Electrical discharge machines are normally grouped in categories: Die Sinker (RAM), Wire (Cheese Cutter), Hole Drilling (Hole Popper), but there are many different forms of EDM.
+Electrical Discharge Machining (EDM) is a straightforward manufacturing process that uses electrical discharges to shape materials.
+Known by various names, including spark eroding, spark machining, wire burning, wire erosion, and die sinking, EDM operates by isolating material from the workpiece through a series of rapid, repetitive current discharges between two electrodes.
+These electrodes are separated by a dielectric liquid and subjected to an electric voltage.
+If the voltage is not high enough to reach the ionization point, the dielectric fluid acts as an insulator but becomes a conductor when ionized.
+The desired shape is then formed by the spark discharge, which erodes the workpiece.
+Electrical discharge machines are typically categorized into types such as Die Sinker (RAM), Wire (Cheese Cutter), and Hole Drilling (Hole Popper), although many variations of EDM exist.

 The History of EDM

-Despite all types of EDM having particularly different history, applications, and methods, they perform on the identical principle of erosion by electrical discharge founded by Joseph Priestley in 1770.
+While the different types of EDM have unique histories, applications, and methods, they all operate based on the same fundamental principle of erosion by electrical discharge, first discovered by Joseph Priestley in 1770.

 Die Sinker EDM